3liYounis/Code-Guard-AI/README.md

 # Code Guard AI

-> ⚡ *AI-powered code review and quality analysis tool.*
+> ⚡ _AI-powered code review and quality analysis tool._

-**Code Guard AI** is a full-stack developer tool that allows users to submit source code and receive structured feedback, quality scoring, and improvement recommendations!
+\*\*\*\* is a full-stack developer tool that allows users to submit source code and receive structured feedback, quality scoring, and improvement recommendations!

 **All powered by Artificial Intelligence and modern frontend frameworks :)**